Suzerain Legends: Advancement

 Suzerain works in a similar fashion to the traditional Savage Worlds system, but with an additional Rank after Legendary.

 Fatigue

 In Suzerain, the Fatigue track is extended by one additional space to include "debilitated", the equivalent to "Incapacitated" on the Wound track.

 Edges and Hindrances

-In Suzerain these operate functionally the same as standard SWADE, but the core Primer and Rules book includes myriad new Edges and Hindrances that are thematic for the Suzerain universe, Often adding new uses for Pulse.
+In Suzerain these operate functionally the same as standard SWADE, but the core Primer and Rules book includes myriad new Edges and Hindrances that are thematic for the Suzerain universe, often adding new uses for Pulse.

-A Hero's Telesma
+A hero's Telesma

 Each Suzerain hero (the playable characters of Suzerain Legends) has a magical gemstone called a Telesma with a sentient spirit bound into it.
 The spirit gives its hero the ability to see and use portals to different points in time and space, and to blend in with the locals in those places.

-The Legends Awaken initiative

-The Legends Awaken initiative connects players to the Suzerain universe in an even deeper way.
-Suzerain Legends is a shared universe, meaning that play group which can have their heroic actions forever immortalized in official Suzerain lore.
-Time passes in the Suzerain universe through a series of seasonal story arcs, each open to any gamers around the world.